Local LLMs¶

 Model Naming Convention¶

-liter-llm uses the standard provider/model-name prefix convention for local providers, just like cloud providers:
+Liter-llm uses the standard provider/model-name prefix convention for local providers, just like cloud providers:

 ollama/llama3.2 -> Ollama running Llama 3.2